pAP3R/localh0st/content/post/nuance-ai-ssrf/index.md

 3. A POST is received by the collab (cool), but data in the `body` param wasn't sent... note that it was `{}` by default
 4. The request was CSRF-able

 I found it was also possible to interact with internal resources, such as VM metadata URLs, `http://169.254.169.254/xxx`.
-This could be inferred from application responses which included the error codes of the SSRF request itself should the SSRF fail, a useful mechanism for my purposes.
+This could be inferred from application responses that included the error codes of the SSRF itself, should the SSRF fail.
+A useful mechanism for my purposes.
 Unfortunately, it wasn't possible to return data from the metadata URLs, as there wasn't a way to inject the required headers into the SSRF request (`metadata: true`).

 This, at least, provided some nice proof that interaction with local / internal resources was possible.

 ## Elevating the issue